-Intent All classrooms will celebrate the Catholic identity of the school, including RE displays, Prayer spaces and signs and symbols which reflect our Catholic family.
-Children to be encouraged or actively seek support independently from the classroom.
-Working walls to be helpful and supportive, not 'wallpaper' that pupils dismiss.
-Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world.
-Encourage respect for the school environment and actively work to ensure it is an enriched place to work and learn.
-Influence children in best presentation, personal organisation and general tidiness.
-Celebrate achievement and raise self-esteem for all.
-Use display and resources to positively impact on learning; through consolidation / reminder of previous learning and introducing new information & knowledge.
-Represent all children in our displays including that of children's outcomes and learning.
-Ensure children are supported to become independent, confident and resilient learners Implementation Working Walls Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world.
-Encourage respect for the school environment and actively work to ensure it is an enriched place to work and learn.
-A clear and evident Religious Education board which identifies key vocabulary, progression in learning steps, big questions and evidence of scripture being developed.
-Prayer stations will be available in every classroom, with school and class prayers shared, opportunities for spontaneous prayer and scripture-rich displays, including celebrating children's work.
-Influence children in best presentation, personal organisation and general tidiness.
-Celebrate achievement and raise self-esteem for all.
-Use display and resources to positively impact on learning; through consolidation / reminder of previous learning and introducing new information & knowledge.
-Represent all children in our displays including that of children's outcomes and learning.
-Ensure children are supported to become independent, confident and resilient learners.
-Written Work Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world.
-Encourage respect for the school environment and actively work to ensure it is an enriched place to work and learn.
-Influence children in best presentation, personal organisation and general tidiness.
-Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world.
-Encourage respect for the school environment and actively work to ensure it is an enriched place to work and learn.
-Influence children in best presentation, personal organisation and general tidiness.
-Celebrate achievemen
+Children to be encouraged or actively seek support independently from the classroom. ✓ Working walls to be helpful and supportive, not 'wallpaper' that pupils dismiss. ✓ Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world. ✓ Encourage respect for the school environment and actively work to ensure it is an Intent enriched place to work and learn. ✓ Influence children in best presentation, personal organisation and general tidiness. ✓ Celebrate achievement and raise self-esteem for all. ✓ Use display and resources to positively impact on learning; through consolidation / reminder of previous learning and introducing new information & knowledge. ✓ Represent all children in our displays including that of children's outcomes and learning. ✓ Ensure children are supported to become independent, confident and resilient learners Working Walls ✓ Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world. ✓ Encourage respect for the school environment and actively work to ensure it is an enriched place to work and learn. ✓ Influence children in best presentation, personal organisation and general tidiness. ✓ Celebrate achievement and raise self-esteem for all. ✓ Use display and resources to positively impact on learning; through consolidation / reminder of previous learning and introducing new information & knowledge. ✓ Represent all children in our displays including that of children's outcomes and learning. ✓ Ensure children are supported to become independent, confident and resilient learners.
+Written Work Implementation ✓ Create a learning environment that stimulates interest and discussion to challenge children's knowledge and understanding of the world. ✓ Encourage respect for the school environment and actively work to ensure it is an enriched place to work and learn. ✓ Influence children in best presentation, personal organisation and general tidiness. ✓ Celebrate achievement and raise self-esteem for all. ✓ Use display and resources to positively impact on learning; through consolidation / reminder of previous learning and introducing new information & knowledge. ✓ Represent all children in our displays including that of children's outcomes and learning. ✓ Ensure children are supported to become independent, confident and resilient learners.
 Table-top Displays